Rahulub3r/ScalaProject/README.md

 # Spark Data Munging

-The purpose of the project is to use spark to load and query different views from the [CollegeScore card data](https://collegescorecard.ed.gov/data/documentation/)
+The purpose of the project is to use spark to load and query different views from the [CollegeScore card data](https://collegescorecard.ed.gov/data/).
+Please download the data first and add it in the resources directory to use it.

 Different things implemented were as follows:
 1. Loading data into spark session